Visual-mov/blokke/README.md

 ## Controls
 The controls for Blokke are also included in the "About" menu.
 Blokke supports keyboard or control pad for input.
 ```
 Move block left        | A or left on d-pad
 Move block right       | D or right on d-pad
 Move block down        | S or down on d-pad
-Move block down continuously | W or up on d-pad
+Move block down faster | W or up on d-pad (hold)
 Rotate block           | Space or button 3
 Hold block             | Q or button 2
 ```

 ## Screenshots